StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 * Red - `CRITICAL` - Attention is needed right now, because something is broken.
 * Gray - `UNKNOWN` - No health state available.

-The element health state is calculated as the most severe state reported by a health check attached to it.
+The own health state of an element is calculated as the most severe state reported by a [health check](#health-checks) attached to it.
 If no health checks are attached to the element, if will report health state UNKNOWN.
+A second health state - the [propagated health state](#propagated-health-state) - is derived from the health state of components that an element depends on.
+This is shown as a line around the outside of the component.

 ![Health states](/.gitbook/assets/health-states.svg)